Table of Contents

 Generalized additive models (GAM)

-A model for outcomes numeric, ordinal, or categorical in nature.
+A model for outcomes such as continuous, binary, binomial, count, positive continuous, or rate data when the mean response may vary smoothly and nonlinearly with predictors.
 Take the concepts described for OLS and GLM and generalize them for flexible prediction of \(Y\) on the basis of multiple predictors \(X\).
 Alternatives to GAM include spline transformations in OLS or GLM models.
+Ordinal and nominal categorical GAMs are specialized extensions rather than the basic GAM setting.

 The objective function for GAM is similar to OLS or GLM with the addition of a penalty term for the amount of smoothness in the fits.
 For example, if fitting piecewise linear regression we have